Chapter 11 Haig 121224

 encountered earlier in low hanging branches of trees.
 Like the others,

-it said, "GO BACK OR DIE, AMERICANS!" only this sign had been
+it said, "GO BACK OR DIE, AMERICANS!".
+The sign had been intentionally

-intentionally placed in a firing lane of an enemy bunker, completely
+placed in a firing lane of an enemy bunker, completely concealed and

-concealed and about twenty meters away.
-That bunker was tied-in with
+about twenty meters away.
+That bunker was tied-in with interlocking

-interlocking firing ports to other bunkers and connecting trenches,
+firing ports to other bunkers and connecting trenches, filled with

-filled with hundreds of unseen enemy soldiers.
-Pete didn't stand a
+hundreds of unseen enemy soldiers.
+Pete didn't stand a chance.
+The enemy

-chance.
-The enemy machine gunner covering the firing lane, where the
+machine gunner covering the firing lane, where the sign dangled, waited

-sign dangled, waited long enough to see if more people would congregate
+long enough to see if more people would congregate around the sign.

-Dead branches were everywhere, left over from the construction of the
+everywhere, left over from the construction of the overhead cover for

-overhead cover for the bunkers.
-As the firing intensified, tracer rounds
+the bunkers.
+As the firing intensified, tracer rounds set these dead

-set these dead branches on fire, causing a brief, but intense wildfire
+branches on fire, causing a brief, but intense wildfire to erupt.
+The

-to erupt.
-The fire did temporarily disrupt the intended maneuvering of
+fire did temporarily disrupt the intended maneuvering of the enemy, but

-the enemy, but it also made it impossible for anyone to rescue the badly
+it also made it impossible for anyone to rescue the badly wounded Pete

-wounded Pete Petersen.
-He was unable to escape the path of the fire and
+Petersen.
+He was unable to escape the path of the fire and was engulfed

 The platoon leader, First Lt.
 Richard Hill was a veteran who had